 What this means for the patient:

-A successful parathyroidectomy isn't just about removing a gland; it’s about confirming—often in real-time—that the problem is solved.
+A successful parathyroidectomy isn't just about removing a gland; it’s about confirming—in real-time—that the problem is solved.
+At specialized centers, surgeons use three key "safeguards" to ensure the highest success rates and patient safety.

 Since parathyroid hormone (PTH) has a very short half-life (it disappears from the blood within minutes), we can measure your levels while you are still on the operating table.